aGotelli/Projet1/README.md

 # <a name="S-URDF"></a>URDF

   The robot model is build with an URDF, in particular it is implemented using xacro.
-It can be found as urdf per se or as xacro file in the simulation_descriptions folder.
 The model built is the standard configuration of the robot type (2, 0) with two fixed wheels and a castor one.
-As xacro is used, every characteristic of the robot is passed as a parameter, it can be changed by the user in the proper launch file and it can be seen in the simulation itself.
+As xacro is used, every characteristic of the robot changes accordingly to the user definition (see [Launch File](#S-Launch)).
+In this way, the model remain always coherent with the computations and data produced.
-Some of this characteristic, that can not be changed by the user, are expressed as function of other parameters.
+However, some of this characteristic, that can not be changed by the user, are expressed as function of other parameters.

 ![Projet1](images/URDF_model.png)

 # <a name="S-How to Use"></a>How to Use